 This course is designed to take the teacher candidate through the process of planning, developing, teaching, and assessing the physical education curriculum appropriate for middle school students.
-Recommended: PED 400.
+Prerequisite: PED 400 and acceptance into the Teacher Education Program.

-PED 436 Teaching Secondary (3) Physical Education
+PED 436 Teaching Secondary Physical Education

 This course is designed to take the teacher candidate through the process of planning, developing, organizing, teaching, and assessing the physical education curriculum appropriate for secondary school students.
-Recommended: PED 400.
+Prerequisite: PED 400 and acceptance into the Teacher Education Program.